 Ref

 Weekly tests - test person

 1. Weekly safety checks 5.7

 2. Heat exchanger integrity test ^{a,b} 14.4

 3. Automatic control test 12.1

 Quarterly tests - test person

 1. Weekly safety checks 5.7

 2. Heat exchanger integrity test ^a 14.4

 3. Automatic control test 12.1

 4. Verification of calibration of sterilizer instruments 12.2

 5. Simplified thermometric test for performance requalification 14.27

 Yearly and revalidation tests - test person

 1. Yearly safety checks 5.8

 2. Heat exchanger integrity test 14.4

 3. Automatic control test 12.1

 4. Verification of calibration of sterilizer instruments 12.2

 5. Tests for performance requalification as required by the user 8.64

 and the quality controller (for medicinal products) or by the user

 (other loads)

 6. Coolant quality test 14.32

-- May be done at the same time as the preceding test. - a.
-Not required where the heat exchanger is designed and constructed in a failsafe fashion so that the coolant in the secondary circuit cannot become contaminated in any circumstances. - b.
-Not required where the pressure in the secondary circuit exceeds the pressure in the primary circuit throughout the operating cycle.
+N lay be done at the same time as the preceding test.

+ot required where the heat exchanger is designed and constructed in a fail-

+afe fashion so that the coolant in the secondary circuit cannot becon

+С ontaminated in any circumstances.

+b.
+N lot required where the pressure in the secondary circuit exceeds the !

+~ resource in the primary singuit throughout the energing system